Mouneerm/Arduino_I2C_Home_Security/README.md

 ### Circuit and design

-In this smart home security system, we’ve combined the power of Arduino microcontrollers to create a robust and scalable solution.
-Let’s break down the key components:
+In this project, we’ve designed smart home security system based on Arduino microcontrollers interconnected via I2C to create a robust and scalable solution.
+Please find the key components listed below:

 ##### Master and Slave Arduinos:
 Our system comprises two Arduinos: a master and multiple slave nodes.